Durable seals with industrial sealants

 Properties: polymer sealants form permanently flexible seals, which makes them ideal for joints that experience movement.

-Industrial uses: polymer sealants are the most common in locations requiring expansion joints.
+Industrial uses: polymer sealants are the most common in locations requiring expansion joints such as airport runways.
 Brickwork and bridge joints also use polymer seals, and polymer glazing can be used for capping glazing purposes.

 Description: phenolic sealants are usually realized as a combination of phenol and formaldehyde.
 These sealants not only seal joints but also provide effective bonding.
 Phenolic sealant is also the only type of sealant that exists as powder, liquid and films.

-Properties: phenolic sealants are especially known for their resistance to high temperatures and temperature fluctuation.
+Properties: phenolic sealants are especially famous for their resistance to high temperatures and temperature fluctuation.
 They also have adhesive properties.

-Industrial uses: phenolic sealants are used in applications involving sealing and bonding plywood, constructing buildings and in appliance industry.
+Industrial uses: phenolic sealants are suitable for applications involving sealing and bonding plywood, constructing buildings and in appliance industry.

 Description: when extreme strength and toughness is sought for, epoxy sealant is the solution.
 Epoxy sealants are usually supplies as two component systems consisting of a resin and a hardener, just like epoxy adhesives.
 They are mixed together prior to application at a rate set specifically for each product.
-Epoxy sealants cure in room temperature, but sometimes additional heat is required to harden the thermosetting epoxies.
+Epoxy sealants cure in room temperature, but sometimes need additional heat to harden completely.

-Properties: epoxies are best known for their extreme strength and toughness.
+Properties: epoxies are the most famous for their extreme strength and toughness.
 They also make up one of the few sealants that have exceptional adhesive properties.

-Industrial uses: due to their strength epoxies are used across industries including automotive, marine and aviation.
+Industrial uses: due to their strength epoxies are common across industries including automotive, marine and aviation.
 They also provide exceptional electrical insulation making them perfect for electronics.

-Description: acrylic sealants are produced by acrylic acid via catalytic reaction.
+Description: acrylic sealants exist from acrylic acid via catalytic reaction.
 These sealants are curable through various methods.
 When thermally cured, the curing time is the lowest.

 Properties: acrylic sealants have good bonding properties and they eliminate all kinds of infiltration by foreign particles.
 Additionally, they are paintable, odorless and flexible.
 Acrylic sealant is also an option for outdoor applications since it is resistant to the elements.
 Note that acrylics are prone to chemical damage and should not be applied where chemical exposure is likely.

 Industrial uses: the most common applications of acrylic sealant includes sealing doors and window frames.
-They are also used in many domestic applications.
+They are also common in many domestic applications.

 5. Silicone based sealants